krishankantmehra/Note_Website/README.md

 * MYSQL
 * Node Js

-> *There should not be database named "login" on this mysql server otherwise it will affect your data inside this database.*
+> *There should not be database named "loginNotes" on this mysql server otherwise it will affect your data inside this database.*

 ### *How To run project*